 Metal Gear Solid V: The Phantom Pain

-Hitman 2 makes a number of refinements to the 2016 Hitman reboot.
-Levels are much larger in scale and filled with a number of new ways to complete objectives, namely assassinating specific targets.
+Hitman 2 makes many refinements to the 2016 Hitman reboot.
+Levels are much larger in scale and filled with several new ways to complete objectives, namely assassinating specific targets.
 Agent 47 is back better than ever, capable of slipping into more disguises and blending in with virtually any crowd.

 God Eater 3

-Gameplay feels similar Monster Hunter, albeit more fast-paced, and has you seeking out oversized monsters with a team of up to four players.
+The gameplay feels similar to Monster Hunter, albeit more fast-paced, and has you seeking out oversized monsters with a team of up to four players.
 Combat has you using a variety of God Arc weapons, which transform into guns and are tailored to fit different playstyles.
 God Eater 3 features interesting creature designs and a deep combat system that’s satisfying to master.